 People traditionally think of estate planning and tax savings as one and the same.
-Today, it is evident, that saving taxes is just the tip of the iceberg.
+Today, it is evident that saving taxes is just the tip of the iceberg.
 Often, estate planning documents are well-drafted but rarely reviewed after leaving the attorney’s office.
-Estate planning, however, is a dynamic process that requires continuous care and annual reevaluation.
+However, estate planning is a dynamic process requiring continuous care and annual reevaluation.

 As you go through the following self-evaluation, examine whether your estate plan thoroughly addresses these essential questions.

 Estate Planning Self-Evaluation

 Are your estate planning documents written in “plain English”?

 Have you surrounded yourself with a team of trusted wealth advisors (attorney, accountant, insurance agent, financial advisor, risk manager, trust officer), and do they speak to each other and share important information relevant to your planning?

 Does your plan include the appropriate people needed to protect, preserve and distribute your estate according to your wishes?
 Are you aware of how they are all compensated?

 Do you have a written health care plan?